resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 this is to get those who don't have AAF credentials to pair with someone who does…

-The first time you log on to the Research Cloud dashboard, you get given a **free** project/tenant, with three-months worth of time if you run it all the time.
+The first time you log on to the Research Cloud dashboard, you get given a **free** project/tenant, with three-months worth of time if you run the largest computer you can on it all the time.

-If you only use your small machines for short periods of time, and shut them down religiously after each run, you will find that your project/tenant should last far longer.
+If you only use your smallest computer for short periods of time, and terminate them religiously after each run, you will find that your project/tenant should last far longer.

 But even if your trial project has expired, you can still log in to the dashboard to view and request allocations.
 You can even fill in an allocation request to extend your existing project/tenant!